Hey What's That Frequently Asked Questions

 What data do you use?

 We use two sets of data to generate these results.
 First, we use a digital elevation model, which is the height of the surface of the Earth above sea level at a network of points.
-In this case we're using data from the November 2000 Space Shuttle mission.
+In this case we're using the SRTM data generated by the February 2000 Space Shuttle mission.
 It comprises elevations determined roughly every 100 feet north-south and east-west for the US and every 300 feet elsewhere, covering latitude 60°N to 54°S. For more information, see the NASA Jet Propulsion Laboratory and USGS Shuttle Radar Topography Mission pages.

 The second data set is a list of summits, comprising their latitudes, longitudes and names.
 For the US names we use data from U.S. Geological Survey, 19810501, U.S. Geographic Names Information System (GNIS): U.S. Geological Survey, Reston, VA.
 For the rest of the world we use data compiled by Geonames.org, licensed under the Creative Commons 2.5 Attribution License.